 Techno-Skeptics' Objection Growing Louder

 of the transmission line to, otherwise it is a bit like one hand clapping." - Joel Hallas

 us money and facilities, we didn't have to produce anything.
 You've never been out of

 college, you don't know what it's like out there.
 I've worked in the private sector.
-They expect results."

-wrote this without even imagining how nearly half a century later entire populations
+he wrote this without even imagining how nearly half a century later entire populations

 would be walking around with their gazed inexorably fixed on a small, thin communications

 "We have heard that some cats have seven and others

 once World War I ended.
-Further, "As we think over the dreary two years
+Further, "As we think over the dreary two years of amateur

-forgettable.
+happily forgettable.
 In Einstein's case, even the mistakes are noteworthy." - Lawrence

 and start whistling through the tailpipe like the engine was starting and you'd scramble

 John Borry, a plane captain and jet mechanic with VF-13 aboard Shangri

 up to the point that they are terribly wrong.
 Let me offer a piece of advice.
 Never get

 on an airplane designed by a postmodernist!
 Scientific knowledge deserves special status

 for an obvious reason: Science works.
-When you need real answers, nothing else even comes close."
+When you need real answers, nothing else even comes

-in October 2015 issue of This Old House magazine column "How to
+Tripwire, as quoted in October 2015 issue of This Old House magazine column "How

-ain't got a clue what all the charts and graphs on it mean, but I sure feel smart when I'm
+I still ain't got a clue what all the charts and graphs on it mean, but I sure feel smart

-lives and thrives in the Midwest.
+who lives and thrives in the Midwest.
 He is a huge aficionado of / cum lay expert on

 Shark 15 control line airplanes as kids; that is the model in the picture.

-my vote for the "Man Most Living Life to the Fullest" award (if, of course,
+my vote for the "Man Most Living Life to the Fullest" award (if, of course, there was

-complex and automated that product manufacturers took control away from us, and radio
+so complex and automated that product manufacturers took control away from us, and radio

 stations became a number.
 But a radio station is not a number.
 It is a place, and it